AydenMQ/Military_Models/README.md

 ## 🤝 Issues & Contributions

-This repository distributes a finalized model for public use.
-For questions or improvements, please open an issue or submit a pull request.
+Questions, improvements, and collaborations are welcome.
+Please open a GitHub issue or submit a pull request.